 Advantages of Government-Funded Rehab Centers

 - Professionals.
 Government treatment centers employ qualified practitioners, all working toward the goal of helping you live a sober life.
-As government-funded facilities are often teaching institutions, you will learn strategies that use the newest research, medications and interventions.
-The doctors and counselors involved are often not working at the facility simply for the income, and truly care about your progress and success.
+As government-funded facilities are often teaching institutions, you will learn strategies that use the newest research, medications, and interventions.
+The doctors and counselors involved are often not working at the facility simply for the income and truly care about your progress and success.

 - Accountability.
 Government facilities are accountable for how money is spent.
 Unsuccessful programs will be discontinued, and agencies must be able to prove their success and worth to the community to remain open.

-Challenges of These Centers
+Challenges of These Substance Abuse Facilities

 - Quality of facilities.
 The boarding facilities in a government-funded rehab center are often basic.
 They will not include the perks of private institutions, instead focusing on detoxification, medical appointments, one-on-one counseling and group therapy, with a lack of extracurricular activities or comfortable amenities provided.
 Patients are often included in cooking and cleaning duties to reduce costs.
 However, government facilities focus on the goals that are in the best interest of the patient, which is the medical and emotional assistance necessary to lead to sobriety.
-Some feel that the perks of private institutions do not guarantee a more successful outcome, and may in fact distract from the treatment process itself.
+Some feel that the perks of private institutions do not guarantee a more successful outcome and may in fact distract from the treatment process itself.

 - Wait times.
 Treatment at a government facility may require a wait time of weeks to months.
 As there are many people seeking alcohol and drug treatment, space can be very limited in institutions that work with low- or no-income patients.
 A referral from a primary care doctor from a free or reduced cost clinic can help you to secure a place at a government rehab center more quickly.
 In addition, pregnant women, those battling HIV/AIDS, and single women with dependent children often get preferential treatment on waiting lists; make sure to communicate any extenuating circumstances with the clinic ahead of time.